djalbat/the-occam-user-manual/understanding-grammars.md

 ## Tokenising content with lexers

-There are several lexers to be found in the Occam grammars package.[^2] In reality these are all the same lexer but configured differently.
+There are several lexers to be found in the Occam grammars package.[^2] In reality these are all the same lexer but configured slightly differently.
-The answer to the question of why a single lexer cannot simply be configured at a user level casts some light on how the lexer works under the hood and therefore we pursue this question a little.

 In essence the lexer is a state machine having two states, namely 'in comment' and 'not in comment'.
 Depending on these states it uses a different sequence of both in-built and optionally user defined rules in order to tokenise content.
-Precedence matters, so it is more accurate to talk of a sequence of rules rather than just a collection, say.
+The order in which the rules are executed matters.
 Comments must be picked out before string literals, for example.

 In fact, it is more apt to say that there really is only one lexer, it is just that it is more handily configured at a low level when compared to the parser.
-To be precise, a `CommonLexer` class is extended with divers static properties being set which essentially dictate its behaviour.
+To be precise, a `CommonLexer` class is extended with divers static properties which essentially dictate its behaviour.
-For example, it might pick out C-style comments as opposed to Perl-style ones, or it might not pick out comments at all.
+For example, a particular lexer might pick out C-style comments as opposed to Perl-style ones, or it might not pick out comments at all.
 Simiarly it might pick out string literals or, again, it might not.

-As well as picking out certain types of token, some types of tokens, such as end of line tokens, can be flagged as being significant or non-significant.
+As well as picking out verious types of token, the lexer distinguishes between two kinds of token, namely significant and non-significant.
 Significant tokens will be picked up by the parser further down the line whereas non-significant tokens are largely ignored.
 There are subtleties in this, however, which we will come to later on.
+One worth mentioning now however is that end of line tokens can be either significant or non-significant depending on the particular lexer's configuration.

-Thus the configuration of any lexer comprises a number of in-built properties to do with comments, literals and the like together with a optional sequence of user defined rules.
+Thus the configuration of any lexer comprises a number of in-built properties to do with comments, literals and the like together with an optional sequence of user defined rules.
-These rules are configured by what are called lexical entries, where are mappings of token kinds to the regular expressions that pick them out.
+These rules are defined by so-called lexical entries in JSON form, where are mappings of token types to the regular expression patterns that pick them out.
 For example, here are the entries for the plain text lexer:

 ```